How Big Tobacco Targets Black Americans

 A New Epidemic: From Cigarettes to Vapes

-Even though tobacco use among teens is declining nationwide, Big Tobacco is busy peddling vapes to African American kids.
+Even though tobacco use among teens is declining nationwide, Big Tobacco is busy peddling vapes to Black American kids.
 In February 2020, the FDA implemented a flavor ban on vape products in an attempt to stall the epidemic.
 However, menthol was left off the list and is still for sale.
-This leaves young African Americans exposed to Big Tobacco’s targeting.
+This leaves young Black Americans exposed to Big Tobacco’s targeting.

 African American man